-Figures 10-12 show the frequency distribution of gains and losses for the Tolled and Untolled.
-For the flat Cordon 2 toll (Figure 10), the overall distribution is bimodal.
-Almost all the Tolled incur losses which range from $\notin 2.00$ to $\notin 4.75$.
-Many of the Untolled incur substantial losses as well.
-The distribution for the Flat Cordon 1&3 toll (Figure 11) is also bimodal, but narrower since the tolls for the two cordons, $\notin 3.31$ and $\notin 3.95$, are much smaller than the Cordon 2 toll of $\notin 7.45$.
-For the Step Cordon 2 toll (Figure 12), the distribution is unimodal, and there is greater overlap between the Tolled and Untolled.
+Figures 7-9 show the frequency distribution of gains and losses for the Tolled and Untolled.
+For the flat Cordon 2 toll (Figure 7), the overall distribution is bimodal.
+The distribution for the flat Cordon 1&3 toll (Figure 8) is also bimodal, but narrower since the tolls for the two cordons, $\in$ 3.31 and $\in$ 3.95, are much smaller than the Cordon 2 toll of $\in$ 8.41.
+For the step Cordon 2 toll (Figure 9), the distribution is unimodal, and there is a greater overlap between the distributions for the Tolled and Untolled.

-Figure 10: Change in daily consumers' surplus for combined Flat Cordon 2 toll Left panel: all travelers.
+Figure 7: Change in daily consumers' surplus for combined flat Cordon 2 toll Left panel: all travelers.
 Right panel: Tolled (left axis) and Untolled (right axis)

-Figure 11: Change in daily consumers' surplus for combined Flat Cordon 1&3 toll Left panel: all travelers.
+Figure 8: Change in daily consumers' surplus for combined flat Cordon 1&3 toll Left panel: all travelers.
 Right panel: Tolled (left axis) and Untolled (right axis)

-Figure 12: Change in daily consumers' surplus for combined Step Cordon 2 toll Left panel: all travelers.
+Figure 9: Change in daily consumers' surplus for combined step Cordon 2 toll Left panel: all travelers.
 Right panel: Tolled (left axis) and Untolled (right axis)

-Further insights can be derived by disaggregating gains and losses by trip origin as is done in Table 10.
+Further insights can be derived by disaggregating gains and losses by trip origin, as is done in Table 10.
 For the flat Cordon 2 toll, travelers who begin their trips on Rings 0 and 1 are exempt from paying the toll and tend to benefit from reductions in travel by residents living outside.

-Almost none of them end up worse off, and no one switches to transit.
+Almost none of them end up worse off, and no one switches to public transport (PT).
 By contrast, travelers who begin their trips on Ring 2 pay the toll if they travel inwards - as most do if they take a direct route to their destination.
-Nearly 95 percent of them are worse off, and 13 percent switch to transit.
+Nearly 95% of them are worse off, and 13% switch to public transport.
 Smaller majorities of those starting on Rings 3 or 4 are also worse off.
-The dichotomy between the gains of those starting trips on Rings 0 and 1, and the losses of those starting on the other three rings, is largely responsible for the bimodal distribution in Figure 10.
+The dichotomy between the gains of those starting trips on Rings 0 and 1, and the losses of those starting on the other three rings, is largely responsible for the bimodal distribution in Figure 7.
+These results are similar to those of Rodriguez-Roman and Allahviranloo (2019) who consider a cordon charge that is paid in both the inbound and outbound directions.
+In their simulations, individuals traveling into or out of the charge zone experience an increase in driving costs, and some shift to public transport.
+By contrast, individuals who travel either completely within the charging zone, or completely outside it, benefit from a drop in driving costs, and some individuals stop using public transport and start to drive.

-With the Flat Cordon 1&3 toll, only travelers beginning on Ring 0 are exempt.
-Similar to the flat Cordon 2 toll, almost none of them end up worse off and none switch to transit.
-Travelers beginning on Rings 1 and 3 pay one of the tolls if they travel inwards, and over 90 percent in each group end up worse off.
+With the flat Cordon 1&3 toll, only travelers beginning on Ring 0 are exempt.
+Similar to the flat Cordon 2 toll, almost none of them end up worse off, and none switch to public transport.
+Travelers beginning on Rings 1 and 3 pay one of the tolls if they travel inwards, and over 90% in each group end up worse off.
 Somewhat smaller fractions of those starting on Ring 2 or 4 are worse off, too.
-With both flat tolling schemes, most of those who chose to drive before the toll are worse off.
+With both flat tolling schemes, most of those who chose to drive before the toll is imposed are worse off.
 Those who pay a toll tend to lose because the monetary cost outweighs the value of any reductions in travel time and schedule delay.
-Those who avoid the toll by switching to transit are worse off because they chose not to take transit in the equilibrium without tolls.
+Those who avoid the toll by switching to public transport are worse off because they chose not to take public transport when there was no toll.
 Those who avoid the toll by choosing a longer route are typically worse off as well because of the added travel time.